nichtich/Plack-Middleware-RDF-Flow/README.md

 - 2

-Retrieve data from a [RDF::Flow::Source](http://search.cpan.org/perldoc?RDF::Flow::Source) about the resource identified by `rdflow.uri`.
+Retrieve data from a [RDF::Trine::Model](http://search.cpan.org/perldoc?RDF::Trine::Model) or a [RDF::Flow::Source](http://search.cpan.org/perldoc?RDF::Flow::Source) about the resource identified by `rdflow.uri`, if a serialization format was determined or if `pass_through` is set.

 - 3

-Create a serialization, if requested for `rdflow.type`.
+Create and return a serialization, if a serialization format was determined.

-## _retrieve ( $env )

-Given a [PSGI](http://search.cpan.org/perldoc?PSGI) environment, this internal (!) method queries the source(s) for a requested URI (if given) and either returns undef or a non-empty [RDF::Trine::Model](http://search.cpan.org/perldoc?RDF::Trine::Model) or [RDF::Trine::Iterator](http://search.cpan.org/perldoc?RDF::Trine::Iterator).
-On error this method does not die but sets the environment variable rdflow.error.
-Note that if there are multiple source, there may be both an error, and a return value.

-# METHODS

-Creates a new object.
+Otherwise store the retrieved RDF data in `rdflow.data` and pass to the next application.

 ## CONFIGURATION